 What is cloud computing?
-Everything you need to know from public and private cloud to software as a service | ZDNet
+Everything you need to know about the cloud, explained | ZDNet

 Is geography irrelevant when it comes to cloud computing?

-Actually it turns out that is where the cloud really does matter.
+Actually it turns out that is where the cloud really does matter; indeed geopolitics is forcing significant changes on cloud computing user and vendors.
 Firstly, there is the issue of latency: if the application is coming from a data center on the other side of the planet, or on the other side of a congested network, then you may find it sluggish compared to a local connection.
+That's the latency problem.

 Secondly, there is the issue of data sovereignty.
 Many companies -- particularly in Europe -- have to worry about where their data is being processed and stored.
 European companies are worried that, for example, if their customer data is being stored in data centers in the US or (owned by US companies) it could be accessed by US law enforcement.
 As a result the big cloud vendors have been building out a regional data center network so that organizations can keep their data in their own region.

 In Germany, Microsoft has gone one step further, offering its Azure cloud services from two data centers, which have been set up to make it much harder for US authorities -- and others -- to demand access to the customer data stored there.
 The customer data in the data centers is under the control of an independent German company which acts as a "data trustee", and Microsoft cannot access data at the sites without the permission of customers or the data trustee.
+Expect to see cloud vendors opening more data centers around the world to cater to customers with requirements to keep data in specific locations.

+And regulation of cloud computing varies widely elsewhere across the world: for example AWS recently sold a chunk of its cloud infrastructure in China to its local partner because of China's strict tech regulations.
+Since then AWS has opened a second China (Ningxia) Region, operated by Ningxia Western Cloud Data Technology.

+Cloud security is another issue; the UK government's cyber security agency has warned that government agencies need to consider the country of origin when it comes to adding cloud services into their supply chains.
+While it was warning about antivirus software in particular, the issue is the same for other types of services too.

+- AWS just sold some of its cloud computing infrastructure in China

-Who are the big cloud vendors?
+Which are the big cloud computing companies?

 When it comes to IaaS and PaaS there are really only a few giant cloud providers.
 Leading the way is Amazon Web Services, and then the following pack of Microsoft's Azure, Google, IBM, and Alibaba.
 While the following pack might be growing fast, their combined revenues are still less than those of AWS, according to data from the Synergy Research Group.

 Analysts 451 Research said that for many companies the strategy will be to use AWS and one other cloud provider, a policy they describe as AWS + 1.
+These big players will dominate the delivery of cloud services: Gartner said two thirds of the spending on cloud computing services will go through the top 10 public cloud providers through to 2021.

+It's also worth noting that while all these companies are selling cloud services, they have different strengths and priorities.
+AWS is particularly strong in IaaS and PaaS, but has designs on moving up towards databases.
+Microsoft in contrast has a particular emphasis on SaaS thanks to Office 365 and its other software largely aimed at end user productivity, but is also trying to rapidly grow its IaaS and Paas offering through Azure.

+Google Cloud Platform (GCP) (which also offers office productivity tools) is somewhere between the two.
+IBM and Oracle's cloud businesses are also made up of a combination of Saas and more infrastructure based offerings.

 Cloud computing price wars